michaelmosmann/silk/userguide/intro.md

 per( Scoped.APPLICATION ).bind( Foo.class ).to( ... );
 per( Scoped.INJECTION ).bind( Bar.class ).to( ... );
 {% endhighlight %}
-The 1st line _tells_ Silk to create a _application singleton_ which means there will be just one instance throughout the application (or more precise within one `Injector`) what is also the default behavior if the `per` clause is omitted.
+The 1st line _tells_ silk to create a _application singleton_ which means there will be just one instance throughout the application (or more precise within one `Injector`) what is also the default behavior if the `per` clause is omitted.

 The 2nd line is somewhat the opposite of the 1st.
 One instance per injection creates a new instance whenever one is injected into another object.
 So effectively all objects will have their very own `Bar` instance.

 ### _Session_ Or _Request_ Scopes (and others)
-All the `Scope`s shipped with Silk are contained in the `Scoped` utility class and can be used like that.
+All the `Scope`s shipped with silk are contained in the `Scoped` utility class and can be used like that.
 You'll not find the very common _REQUEST_ and _SESSION_ scopes since such scopes are directly dependent on the servlet container and fronted framework used.
 This is not a problem at all since it is very simple to write such scopes yourself in several lines of code.